Hypfer/Valetudo/README.md

 Valetudo **provides (almost) all settings and controls** of the Xiaomi Vacuum in a **mobile-friendly webinterface** as well as optional **MQTT** Connectivity which supports **Home Assistant Autodiscovery**.

 ### Supported Hardware
-Currently, there are two different families of supported robot vacuums
+Currently, there are three different families of supported robot vacuums

 #### Roborock Vacuums
 There are two supported Roborock vacuums: